 Frequently Asked Questions

-- Can You Stain Teak Wood Grey?
+Can You Stain Teak Wood Grey?

 The surface cells will get dry and eventually turn silver or grey.
-Alternatively, you can use a premium teak wood product to achieve the grey color.
+Alternatively, you can use a premium teak wood product to achieve grey.

 Since teak’s natural darkening takes a while, staining is the best option if you want results in a hurry.

-- Does Teak Need To Be Sealed?
+Does Teak Need To Be Sealed?

 Therefore, you may not need water sealers or repellants to preserve it from moisture damage.

 However, you can use teak cleaners, clear coating, and oils to enhance its durability and natural properties.

-- How Do You Keep Teak Wood From Turning Gray?
+How Do You Keep Teak Wood From Turning Gray?

 So, first, clean the furniture with the teak cleaner.
 Then, apply the sealer to prevent re-greying,

 You can also choose to recoat the wood annually to preserve the golden teak appearance.

-- Does Teak Get Darker With Age?
+Does Teak Get Darker With Age?